Order Welcome Kit

 Foundation

-Natural diamonds form under extreme heat and pressure, deep within the Earth’s mantle.
-This environment is typically found many miles beneath the surface.
+Natural diamonds are born under extreme pressure and heat deep within the Earth’s mantle, often miles below the surface.

-In our laboratory, we recreate this HPHT environment and guide the carbon through a controlled crystallization cycle, turning it into a real diamond crystal over time.
+In our laboratory, we recreate this HPHT atmosphere in a scientifically controlled environment.
+Carbon atoms gradually align into a diamond crystal structure, creating a real diamond over time.

 HPHT laboratory process